anbena/ABC-FDSS/README.md

 ABC-SeS: ABC framework using random forest coupled with the FDSS or SFS

 The main compute_sfs.py script can:
-*-->Compute the FDSS within and between populations *-->Compute the unfolded/folded site frequency spectrum within and between populations *-->Compute the number of differences between chr within and between populations using SNPs simulated with Hudson's ms.
+* Compute the FDSS within and between populations
+* Compute the unfolded/folded site frequency spectrum within and between populations
+* Compute the number of differences between chr within and between populations using SNPs simulated with Hudson's ms.

 Arguments: